laelbarlow/amoebae/README.md

 Instructions for automatically setting up a virtual environment with all the dependencies are included in the main documentation file
 here: [AMOEBAE_documentation.pdf](
 https://github.com/laelbarlow/amoebae/blob/master/documentation/AMOEBAE_documentation.pdf).
-The whole process takes approximately 1 hour.
+The whole process should take approximately 5 minutes (although more time may be necessary if you need to install Git or clear storage space).

 See the main documentation file for an overview and setup instructions:
 [AMOEBAE_documentation.pdf](